-“Quality is all that matters,” says Romain Bernus, general manager of Le Petit Four, a French bakery slated to open at 380 Washington St. (at the former White’s Bakery location) hopefully on Tuesday, Dec.
-24.
+“Quality is all that matters,” says Romain Bernus, general manager of Le Petit Four, a French bakery slated to open at 380 Washington St. (at the former White’s Bakery location) on Tuesday, Dec.
+24, from 9am-2pm.

 Bernus says Le Petit Four’s quality, measured against the highest of Parisian standards, has been hard won through attention to every detail.
 Baked goods are made with imported French flour and French butter.
 The equipment—mixers, ovens, and more—came over from France.
 As did Bernus, a Needham High School graduate, who along with his mother, Le Petit owner Valerie Coullet, and his sister, came to the United States 16 years ago.